Hear That Whistle Blow III - When The Heart Pulls

 Things were better at home since her older brother had his favorite grandparents up across the road.
 He had chores at home he did but he still helped his grandpa with his.

 The cows grazed in a field across the road and up on the mountainside and that was a big job taking them there every morning before school and getting them home in the evenings.
 Then he helped grandpa with his garden and all he had to do.
-He was old but he was very stout and spry but still he was not as able to do what needed done as he once was so he would sorely miss this grandson once he was gone.
+He was old but he was very stout and spry but still he was not as able to do what needed done as he once was.
+He would sorely miss this grandson once he was gone.
 Grandma could do nothing anymore so he had to do it all but except for some occasional help, he managed.

 More than that he had become attached to this grandson being like his own son while his true son was gone to fight.
 Since he could walk this boy had been on his heels and helping all he could.
-Grandma had just taken to him so much but he understood a child could not just leave their family but seeing him every summer would be much to look forward to.
+The grandpa had just taken to him so much but he understood a child could not just leave their family but seeing him every summer would be much to look forward to.
 They would not lose him completely.

 That grandma stayed in bed all the time and she didn’t seem much bigger than Katie.
 Only once did she remember seeing her out of bed and she wasn’t much taller at all and she took her bun down that she kept pinned up in the back and hair hung in a wad on the floor.
 It had never in all her life been cut!